AN/FSQ-32: Description

-The prototype was an IBM 4020 Military Computer that included a Central Processing Unit, memory, High-Speed Input/Output, Low-Speed Input/Output, and for both computer operations and maintenance, an Operations Console.
+The prototype was an IBM 4020 Military Computer that included a central processing unit, memory, High-Speed Input/Output, Low-Speed Input/Output, and for both computer operations and maintenance, an Operations Console.
 The AN/FSQ-32 central would have included additional equipment such as display and console equipment for use by Air Defense Command, Army Air Defense Command, Federal Aviation Administration, and other personnel (e.g., at SCC/DCs, weapons direction consoles for dispatching/guiding manned interceptors, launching/guiding CIM-10 Bomarcs, and launching Nike surface-to-air missiles).

-Central Processing Unit
+Central processing unit

 The Instruction set used a fixed length of one word providing 24 bits for the operation and 24 bits for the address.
 The address consisted of 18 bits (3 bytes) for the memory address, with other bits used for the specification of index registers and indirect addressing.
 The operation field provided the operation code and a variety of modifiers.
 Some modifiers allowed instructions to operate only on specific bytes of a word or on specific bits of a byte without separate masking operations.
 Other modifiers allowed the single 48-bit ALU to operate on a pair of 24-bit operands to facilitate vector operations.
 CPU controls included sense switches to control various software functions, a run/halt switch, and a switch, amplifier, and speaker assembly, to provide audio feedback or even play music, by connecting one of four bits in the main accumulator which could then be toggled under software control at an appropriate rate to produce whatever tones one wanted.